 Do you use a choke, prong, or shock collar with your dog?
-Or have you been advised by a trainer to use one?
+Or has a trainer or other dog professional advised you to use one?
 Maybe you have a large, strong dog who pulls on leash or a dog with very serious behavior problems, and you feel like one of these tools is your only option for keeping your dog under control.
 While choke, prong, and shock collars can sometimes work to stop your dog’s problem behaviors, they do so by causing your dog pain or discomfort and also carry risks of serious physical injury and lasting psychological trauma.

 The American College of Veterinary Behaviorists stands against training methods that cause short or long lasting pain, discomfort or fear.
 Aversive training methods can be dangerous to people as well as animals and pose a threat to animal welfare by inhibiting learning, increasing behaviors related to fear and distress, and causing direct injury.Position Statement of the American College of Veterinary Behaviorists